Rajarshi Purushottam Das Tandon was at the time a Member of Parliament.

 Contrast this with today’s leaders’ (sic) reactions to scams & frauds they participate in abandon.
 What have we come to.

 Whenever I recall this story, my heart fills with pride.
-I also feel that we as a nation can regain the moral height that we were so proud of.
+I also feel that we, as a nation, can regain the moral height that we were so proud of and rebuild our national character that justly defines us.

 Purushottam Das Tandon (August 1, 1882 – July 1, 1962), was a freedom fighter.
 He was customarily given the title Rajarshi.
 He was awarded the Bharat Ratna, India’s highest civilian award, in 1961.